 - Spring Onions time from sowing to harvest: 40-55 days

 - Size of Pot Needed for Spring Onions: 10-15 centimetre deep

 - Care Needed for Spring Onions: Sow in succession, keep compost well-drained.

 - When to Sow Spring Onions: March to September

 - When to Harvest Spring Onions: June to October

 Final Words on Fast Growing Vegetables in Pots

 One of the best ways to get started growing vegetables is to pick a few fast growing vegetables and get some quick success.
 Growing vegetables in pots is seriously easy and it makes it a lot more flexible for your garden or space, whether it’s indoors or outdoors.
-Fast growing vegetables in pots can also be grown year-round by taking advantage of windowsills or sunny spots on terraces or balconies as well as the great outdoors.
+The fastest growing vegetables at home can be grown in pots can also be grown year-round by taking advantage of windowsills or sunny spots on terraces or balconies as well as the great outdoors.
 The best news about growing vegetables fast in pots is that they all tend to be very easy to grow as well!
+We hope youve enjoyed our guide to quick growing vegetables in pots and that you’ll be enjoying some fast growing food that tastes really good!
 Good luck and let us know how you get on!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..